History of Palestine: Achaemenid period

-In contrast to his predecessors, who controlled conquered populations using mass deportations, Cyrus issued a proclamation granting subjugated nations religious freedom.
-The Persians resettled exiles in their homelands and let them rebuilt their temples.
+In contrast to his predecessors, who controlled conquered populations using mass deportations, Cyrus issued a proclamation granting subjugated nations religious freedom, with exiled Judeans returning to Jerusalem in 538 BCE.
 According to scholars, this policy helped them to present themselves as liberators, gaining them the goodwill of the people.
 (Note: Cyrus' Edict ... indicate that Cyrus and his successors maintained a policy of repatriation for some 80 years (Ephal 2000).)

-In 538 BCE, the Persians allowed the return of exiled Judeans to Jerusalem.
-The Judeans, who came to be known as Jews, settled in what became known as Yehud Medinata or Yehud, a self-governing Jewish province under Persian rule.
+The Judeans, who later came to be known as Jews, settled in what became known as Yehud Medinata or Yehud, a self-governing province under Persian rule.
 The First Temple in Jerusalem, which had been destroyed by the Babylonians, was rebuilt under the auspices of the returned Jewish population.

 Major religious transformations took place in Yehud Medinata. it was during that period that the Israelite religion became exclusively monotheistic – the existence of other Gods was now denied.
 Previously, Yahweh, Israel's national god, had been seen as one god among many.
 (Note: One developing consensus of the past couple of decades is that ancient Israel was basically a polytheistic society, though Yhwh functioned in some way as a national/ethnic god (much as Chemosh did for the Moabites and Qaus/Qos for the Edomites) for both Israel and Judah (Grabbe 2006).)
 Many customs and behavior that would come to characterize Judaism were adopted.
 (Note: Norms of behaviour, as well as social patterns, that were to characterize the Jewish people for many generations to come began to crystallize during the Persian period (Ephal 1998).)

-The region of Samaria was inhabited by the Samaritans, an ethno-religious group who worship Yahweh, like the Jews, and who claim descent from the original Israelites.
-The Samaritan temple cult, centered around Mount Gerizim, competed with the Jews' temple cult centered around Mount Moriah in Jerusalem and led to long-lasting animosity between the two groups.
+The region of Samaria was inhabited by the Samaritans, an ethno-religious group who also worship Yahweh, and claim descent from the original Israelites.
+The Samaritan temple cult, centered around Mount Gerizim, competed with the Judean temple cult centered around Mount Moriah in Jerusalem and led to long-lasting animosity between the two groups.
 (Note: The Samaritans are known from the Gospel of Luke's parable of the Good Samaritan which depicts the "Good" Samaritan as a hated foreigner (Lynwood Smith 2015).)
-Remnants of their temple at Mount Gerizim near Shechem dates to the 5th century.
+Remnants of their temple at Mount Gerizim near Shechem date to the 5th century.
 (Note: Furthermore, the temple rested on foundations ... from a temple built no later than the mid-fifth century BCE (Hjelm 2010).)